pgideonhub/Project1/README.md

 ## **Objective**

-Rockbuster would like to leverage their existing movie licenses to launch an online video rental service.
-This analysis will provide insights into how the company can compete with the streaming giants like Amazon and Netflix.
+Rockbuster would like to leverage their existing movie licenses to launch an online video rental service in order to stay competitive.
+This analysis will provide insights to help with the launch strategy.

 ## **Data**